Thursday, March 31, 2022

 POV Menu Disk #099

-Persistence Of Vision (aka POV) was one of the best demo-packer groups for the Atari ST. They made 165 compilation disks, most programmed by Mac Sys Data, with fellow members including Ozymandias, Boris, Gonzo, Aly, and Dr Syne.
-Numerous disks featured music by Tao, Lotus, An Cool, David Whittaker, Ben Daglish, and many more.
+Persistence Of Vision (aka POV) was one of the best demo-packers for the Atari ST. They made 165 compilation disks, most programmed by Mac Sys Data, with members including Ozymandias, Boris, Gonzo, Aly, and Dr Syne.
+Numerous disks featured music by Tao, Lotus, An Cool, David Whittaker, Ben Daglish, and more.

-I admire POV because they brought multiple demos, intros, etc to users like me.
-People who couldn't afford to buy (or ... ahem... freely source) everything flooding the ST world in the 80s and 90s.
-Plus their compilations were professionally produced and crammed with loads of goodies I would probably never have seen otherwise.
+I admire POV because they brought multiple productions to users like me.
+People who couldn't afford to buy (or ... ahem... freely source) everything flooding the ST world back then.
+Plus their compilations were professionally produced and crammed with loads of extra goodies I would probably never have seen.

-I've chosen to record their 99th menu because it's a great screen and marked the end of an era.
-Not the end of the group, which continued for years.
-Along with their copier, the floppy disk features four demos: Life's A Bitch by TLB, The New Year Demo by X-Troll, Stuffy's Demo, and TSB/Adrenaline Intro by Kids Ghost Brothers.
-Amazing compression!
+I've chosen to record their 99th menu because it's a great screen and marked the end of an era (not the end of the group as they continued).
+Along with their copier, this floppy disk features four demos: Life's A Bitch by TLB, The New Year Demo by X-Troll, Stuffy's Demo, and TSB/Adrenaline Intro by Kids Ghost Brothers.

-Okay, this disk isn't the greatest measure of what made the POV menus so appealing - there are far better - but I am sure that the infamous sampled soundtrack from Life's A Bitch more than makes up for the rest.
-So funny :)
+This disk isn't the greatest measure of what made the POV menus so appealing - there are better - but I'm sure the infamous sampled soundtrack from Life's A Bitch will put a smile on your face.
+So funny!!

 Credits for Menu #099